Sandalorian/alfresco-docker-examples/README.md

 # Caveats

 With the above we have a really basic cluster configuration.
 There are some additional pieces that can be added here:

-**Cluster Share**

-This can be achieved and simply requires building as custom Share container which contains the correct Hazelcast configuration.

 **Load balancers for clients**